facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 If you use docs with versioning, this special navbar item type that will render a dropdown with all your site's available versions.

-The user will be able to switch from one version to another, while staying on the same doc (as long as the doc id is constant across versions).
+The user will be able to switch from one version to another, while staying on the same doc (as long as the doc ID is constant across versions).

 Accepted fields: